-The Commercial Facilities Sector consists of the following eight subsectors:
+The Commercial Facilities Sector consists of eight subsectors:

-- Real Estate (e.g., office and apartment buildings, condominiums, mixed use facilities, self-storage); and
+- Real Estate (e.g., office and apartment buildings, condominiums, mixed use facilities, self-storage).

 - Retail (e.g., retail centers and districts, shopping malls).

-The Commercial Facilities Sector-Specific Plan (PDF, 174 pages - 1.46 MB) details how the National Infrastructure Protection Plan risk management framework is implemented within the context of the unique characteristics and risk landscape of the sector.
-Each Sector-Specific Agency develops a sector-specifc plan through a coordinated effort involving its public and private sector partners.
+The Commercial Facilities Sector-Specific Plan (PDF, 174 pages - 1.46 MB) details how the 2013 National Infrastructure Protection Plan's risk management framework is implemented within the context of the unique characteristics and risk landscape of the sector.
+Each Sector-Specific Agency develops a sector-specific plan through a coordinated effort involving its public and private sector partners.
 The Department of Homeland Security is designated as the Sector-Specific Agency for the Commercial Facilities Sector.